Seborrhoeic dermatitis: Keratolytics

-Keratolytics help the skin via exfoliation of built-up skin flakes and thereby remove scale.
+Keratolytics help the skin via exfoliation of built-up skin flakes and thereby remove scales.
 They are applied topically to the affected area.
 Keratolytics include urea, salicylic acid, coal tar, lactic acid, pyrithione zinc and propylene glycol.
 Coal tar shampoo formulations can be effective.
-Although no significant increased risk of cancer in human treatment with coal tar shampoos have been found, caution is advised since coal tar is carcinogenic in animals, and heavy human occupational exposures do increase cancer risks.
+Mo significant increased risk of cancer in human treatment with coal tar shampoos have been found.
+Caution is advised because coal tar is carcinogenic in animals, and heavy human occupational exposures increase cancer risks.